Innovation-Cell/sedrica-testing/README.md

 ### Final step:

 Press the green button to start auto mode.
 Press the red(emergency) button as soon as you want to stop the car.
+#### Note:
+In case the car in not shifting to auto mode, check if the car_status_txt_ros script is publishing 'zero array'.
+If yes, try swapping ports in the car_status_txt_ros and accu-sgu_txt scripts from 0 to 1 or vice versa(both with have different ports, 0 for one and 1 for other). port number od is the lsat digit here: /dev/ttyACM1 (porrt 1)

 ### Ouster setup:
 connect to ouster